 Over the years, the Journal has produced high-quality legal literature on critical issues, authored by eminent jurists, judges, legal practitioners and students.
 It holds the proud distinction of being cited twice by the Supreme Court of India — first in Action Committee, Un-Aided Pvt.
 Schools v.
 Director of Education, Delhi and more recently, in the landmark 2018 judgement of Justice K.S.
 Puttaswamy v.
 Union of India, which recognised the fundamental right to privacy.
-NLSIR’s articles have also been cited in numerous books, treatises and other academic writings over the years, most notably, in Justice R.S.
+NLSIR has also been cited in the Justice B.N.
+Srikrishna Committee report titled A Free and Fair Digital Economy: Protecting Privacy, Empowering Indians, which served as the foundation to the Draft Personal Data Protection Bill, 2019.
+Finally, NLSIR’s articles have been cited in numerous books, treatises and other academic writings over the years, most notably, in Justice R.S.
 Bachawat’s Law of Arbitration and Conciliation.

 In keeping with its aims to both contribute to pioneering legal scholarship, as well as promote accessibility to legal writing and discourse, the Journal launched ‘NLSIR Online’ in 2018.
 NLSIR Online is the online counterpart to NLSIR which is intended to serve as a forum for regular engagement with contemporary legal developments.
 NLSIR Online features crisp and contemporaneous pieces of shorter length, authored by reputed legal professionals and students of law from across the globe.